-In a market as saturated as the ecommerce platform market, it can be very difficult to figure out which platform best meets your needs.
+In a market as saturated as the ecommerce platform market, it can be very difficult to figure out which shopping cart software best meets your needs.
 If you are considering starting your own store, then chances are you have already run into this struggle at some point.
 So far I have reviewed most popular platforms as individual offers, and created this comparison chart, then ranked all platforms after their SEO effectiveness, but now it is time to see how the different platforms compare to each other: Shopify, Bigcommerce, 3dcart, Volusion and Big Cartel.

 In case you’re in a hurry, here are some links to our top ecommerce platforms for you to choose from: